Particular/docs.particular.net/Content/NServiceBus/how-do-i-expose-an-nservicebus-endpoint-as-a-web-wcf-service.md

 To allow clients to perform queries, it is best not to use NServiceBus.
 Messaging is designed for non-blocking operations, and queries are (for the most part) operations for which the user wishes to wait.

-If there is some other operation that isn't strictly a query that returns a value—for example some type of calculation—consider invoking the operation locally where possible by referencing the DLL on the client.
+If there is some other operation that isn't strictly a query that returns a value for example some type of calculation consider invoking the operation locally where possible by referencing the DLL on the client.

 Calling Web/WCF services
 ------------------------